privy-open-source/design-system/src/styleguide/check-radio/index.md

     </template>
   </Checkbox>
 </div>
-<Caption class="!text-subtle">Usage: This component indicated that the option is in muted state.
+<Caption class="!text-subtle dark:!text-dark-subtle">Usage: This component indicated that the option is in muted state.
 At this state user can’t choose this option.</Caption>

 #### Hover State
 <div class="py-4">